Justine Collins is a leading make-up artist, manicurist, fashion stylist and session hairstylist.

 I love a variety of brands; my all-time favourite lipstick is Tom Ford.
 I love working as a freelance artist trying out as many products as possible.
-We currently have the British brand ‘Delilah’ in the Pinkgloss Boutique.
+I am currently using, amongst others, a British brand called 'Delilah'.
 The range is beautiful, fabulous for the modern women.
 I love to mix colour and texture when applying makeup so a wide choice of product is important in my kit.

 Are you known for a particular aesthetic?